Anush01/saveoMovies/README.md

 # saveoMovies

 Hi there, My name is Anush and I've tried to build a movie poster display app here.
 It shows all the posters of the most popular movies in a recyclerView using the Paging 3 library.
+For the transition animation I've used a Shared Element transition between activities.
 It's implemented in MVVM and written in Kotlin.
 I've used coroutines and livedata.
 Let me know what you think.
 Thanks!